ujjwal1912/Implementation-of-dictionary-with-python3/README.md

-# PythonProjects
-Implimantation Dictionary with Python3
+# Implimantation Dictionary with Python3
 This program uses python’s container called dictionary (in dictionary a key is associated with some information).
 This program will take a word as input and returns the meaning of that word.
 You can read about this from - https://www.geeksforgeeks.org/implement-dictionary-python3/